lucarin91/WS-seminar/slides.md

-# Token Security issue
+# Token Security Issue
-- XSS, it's possible to steal saved token
+- *Cross-site scripting*, it's possible to steal the saved token

-- Invalidation system prone to error
+- Invalidation system error prone

-- They can contain sensible information
+- They can contain sensitive information

 note:
 we can't use `HttpOnly` cookie flag

-# Why use Token
+# Why Use Token
 - Scalable

 - Efficient (memory and CPU)

-- CSRF immune
+- *Cross-site request forgery* immune

-- Work with Cross Domain and CORS (Cross-origin resource sharing)
+- Works with *Cross Domain* and *Cross-origin resource sharing*

 - Mobile ready

 # Conclusions
-If correctly implemented either web session or token system can have strong security.
+If correctly implemented either web session or token systems guarantee strong security.

-The type of authentication system really dependence on the goal of the project.
+The type of authentication system really dependences on the goal of the project.

-But token mechanisms are more general and ready for mobile and modern web application.
+However token mechanisms are more general and ready for mobile and modern web application.